njadid/asynch_py/docs/getting_started.rst

   cp -r /Dedicated/IFC/asynch/examples/ ~/

 For the first example, we will produce output for a small basin with 11 links using a hydrological model with constant runoff.
 The global file to setup this simulation is ``Global190.gbl``.
-This uses the model given in Section :ref:`constant-runoff-model`.
+This uses the model given in Section :ref:`Constant Runoff Hydrological Model`.
 If using your own machine, the simulation can be run with the command

 .. code-block:: sh

-  mpirun -np 1 <bin path>/asynch Global190 gbl
+  mpirun -np 1 <bin path>/asynch test.gbl

 As calculations are performed, you will see output produced to the terminal window.
 If using Neon or Argon (or any system using the Sun Grid Engine), the submit script test.sh can be used to run the simulation.
 Use the command